Popeyes has a new fish sandwich, but can it top that viral chicken magic?

 Lent begins on Wednesday.

-The Popeyes Chicken Sandwich, which debuted in August 2019, spurred what has been the dubbed the Chicken Sandwich War.
+The Popeyes chicken sandwich, which debuted in August 2019, spurred what has been the dubbed the “chicken sandwich wars.”
 Fast-food giants Chick-fil-A and McDonald’s joined the fight.
 This year sees another round of bird-in-bread fighting with KFC, Shake Shack, and again McDonald’s doing battle.

 But pesce is very different than poultry.
 The former is a food some diners loathe outright, often due to the strong taste and smell.
 Chicken is viewed more innocuously on that front, but in an increasingly wellness-centered world, people may lean toward fish instead.
 Concerns about the inhumane treatment of chickens before they’re processed may also factor in, and a segment of vegetarians, called pescatarians, eat fish.